Login

 Carefully the two halves of the mould are separated, the model removed, the mould cast cleaned to remove any loose bits of delft clay before being dusted with talcum powder, so the two halves won't stick together.
 Using a thin tool to create vent holes, so the hot gases can escape when the molten metal is poured into the mould.

-Cast sterling silver Celtic knot Cast Sterling Silver Cat
+Cast Silver Cat

 Recycling old gold jewellery by firstly melting it, next it was poured into a delft clay mould to form a gold ingot before being passed several times through a rolling mill to create the new gold strip on the steel block in the above photo, which will become a new gold ring design for a customer.